 “When you leave tonight, you’re going to be very confused.
-I’m going to complicate your wine life,” promised Maximilian Riedel, 11th generation member of the Riedel wine glass company as he led one hundred wine enthusiasts through a masterclass tasting this past Thursday in Minneapolis, Minnesota.
+I’m going to complicate your wine life,” promised Maximilian Riedel, 11th generation member of the Riedel wine glass company as he led 100 wine enthusiasts through a masterclass tasting this past Thursday in Minneapolis, Minnesota.

 I walked into Riedel’s masterclass a lover of my recently acquired Riedel set from Target, but a skeptic of the need for “Grape Varietal Specific®” stemware.
 I left having drank the proverbial kool-aid.
 As you read on you’ll learn why, but first I want to mention in full disclosure that I received a comp ticket to the event ($60 value) — my husband did purchase a full-price ticket to join, and left feeling just as enlightened.